UN Haiti peacekeepers face outcry over alleged rape

 | PORT-AU-PRINCE

-Outrage in the earthquake-ravaged nation has been rising over a video shot by a cellphone camera and circulating on the Internet that shows laughing Uruguayan marines pinning the young Haitian face down on a mattress and apparently assaulting him sexually in a southern town.
+Public anger in the poor, earthquake-ravaged Caribbean nation has been rising over a video shot by a cellphone camera and circulating on the Internet that shows laughing Uruguayan marines pinning the young Haitian face down on a mattress and apparently assaulting him sexually in a southern town.

-In a statement, Haitian President Michel Martelly said the perpetrators of what he called "a collective rape carried out against a young Haitian" would not go unpunished.

 Haitian authorities, the U.N.
 Mission in Haiti and Uruguay's Defence Ministry have launched an investigation into the video.
 The four troops suspected of being involved have been detained and Uruguay's Navy has replaced the head of its naval contingent with the U.N. peacekeeping mission in Haiti.

-"The Presidency vigorously condemns this act which revolts the nation's conscience, and awaits a detailed report establishing the exact facts and circumstances," Martelly's office said in a statement released late Sunday.
+"The Presidency vigorously condemns this act which revolts the nation's conscience and awaits a detailed report establishing the exact facts and circumstances," Martelly's office said in a statement released late on Sunday.

 The alleged victim, Johnny Jean, and his mother, Rose Marie Jean, told Haitian radio stations he had been raped by the Uruguayan marines.
 They have given testimony to a judge in Port-Salut, where the incident allegedly took place on July 28, according to regional police chief Fritz Saint-Fort.

-In Port-Salut Monday, several hundred people chanting "Justice for Johnny" staged a peaceful protest, local journalists said.

-The U.N. mission in Haiti (MINUSTAH) is taking the case "very seriously," chief mission spokeswoman Eliane Nabaa told Reuters.
+The U.N. mission in Haiti (MINUSTAH) was taking the case "very seriously," chief mission spokesperson Eliane Nabaa told Reuters.
 "For now, we cannot say whether it was a case of rape or not.
 Only the investigation will determine that and the investigation is still underway," she said.

 U.N. peacekeepers in Haiti have faced public anger before, notably over allegations that Nepalese U.N. troops brought a deadly cholera epidemic to the country after their camp latrines contaminated a local river.
 This sparked riots last year against the 12,000-strong U.N. peacekeeping contingent.